Khesir/Thesisv2/docs/thesis-methodology.md

 ## 3.3 Data Collection

+The dataset for this study consists of official Philippine agricultural reference documents collected manually by the researchers from publicly accessible government online repositories.
+The collection and use of these documents required no special permissions, as all materials are classified as public government information.
+Data collection is divided into primary data — the PDF document corpus used for extraction — and secondary data — survey responses gathered from system testers.

-### 3.3.1 Primary Data — Government Agricultural PDF Corpus
+### 3.3.1 Document Sources

-The primary dataset consists of official agricultural reference documents sourced from Philippine government agencies and institutions, including [specify sources, e.g., Department of Agriculture (DA), Philippine Rice Research Institute (PhilRice), Bureau of Plant Industry (BPI), and regional Agricultural Research and Development Centers].
-As these documents are issued by authoritative government bodies, the information they contain is treated as institutionally validated and factually reliable without the need for independent expert re-annotation.
+Source documents were obtained from recognized national agricultural institutions, primarily the Department of Agriculture (DA) and the Philippine Rice Research Institute (PhilRice).
+These agencies were selected because they are the principal government authorities responsible for issuing crop production standards, pest management guidelines, and agricultural technical recommendations in the Philippines.
+All documents were accessed through their official online repositories in PDF format.

+### 3.3.2 Inclusion Criteria

-Documents were selected based on:
+Documents were included in the corpus based on the following criteria:

-- Relevance to crop cultivation, pest management, and yield data
-- Issuance by a recognized Philippine government agricultural agency
+1. **Institutional authority** — issued by a recognized national or regional Philippine government agricultural agency
-- Availability in digitally parseable PDF format
-- Coverage of [N] distinct crop varieties across [N] document types
+2. **Content relevance** — directly pertains to crop cultivation, pest and disease management, or yield-related information
+3. **Technical parsability** — available as a digitally parseable PDF containing an embedded text layer

+Documents failing any criterion were excluded.
+Scanned PDFs with no embedded text layer were excluded due to the absence of optical character recognition (OCR) in the current pipeline.

+### 3.3.3 Corpus Composition

+The compiled corpus includes **[N] PDF documents** spanning **[N] crop varieties**, comprising technical production guides, crop management manuals, pest and disease bulletins, and research-based recommendations.
+Documents range from [N] to [N] pages in length, with an average of [N] pages per document.
+The corpus collectively covers [N] distinct document categories and represents [N] issuing agencies.

+### 3.3.4 Evaluation Framing

-A total of **[N] PDF documents** containing approximately **[N] pages** were collected, forming the raw corpus.
-Because the source documents are official government publications, extracted content inherits their institutional authority.
-Extraction evaluation therefore measures **fidelity to the source document** — whether the system correctly and completely captures what is stated in the original text — rather than validating the factual correctness of the content itself.
+Because all source documents originate from authoritative government institutions, their content is treated as institutionally validated without independent expert re-annotation.
+Accordingly, system evaluation in this study measures **extraction fidelity** — the degree to which the system accurately and completely captures information as stated in the original source text — rather than the factual correctness of the underlying agricultural content itself.
+This distinction is important: a low-fidelity extraction is a system error; a factual inaccuracy in the source document is outside the scope of this study's evaluation.

-### 3.3.2 Secondary Data — Application Testing and Usability Survey
+### 3.3.5 Secondary Data — Application Testing and Usability Survey

 A structured usability questionnaire was administered to **[N] respondents** after each participant completed a guided hands-on testing session with the system.
 Respondents comprised [describe population: e.g., agriculture students, extension workers, faculty] from [institution/region].